margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for graduates of Norfolk Academy and ways people use liberal arts degrees
 * Grateful for people who democratize words, the heart, and music
 * Grateful for the connection between Shakespeare and music
+* Grateful for people working in social jsutice
+* Grateful for dogs at the dog park
+* Grateful for memories of the expression of friendship
+* Grateful for security at the shopping mall
+* Grateful for all the shapes and colors in the universe
+* Grateful for the oval shape around a tree
+* Grateful for people keeping everything organized
+* Grateful for the *Thank you for the Troops* sign in the mall
+* Grateful for the colors in the mall
+* Grateful for the man, Shakespeare, who did the work
+* Grateful for *Community Feed*
+* Grateful for the history of streets, pedestrians, and cars and bikers

 <br>